 - Gender Studies- Overseas Fees: £16,950

-- Nationality: The grant is available for UK citizens.
+- Nationality: The scholarship is available for UK citizens.

-- Eligible Countries: The grant is available for UK citizens.
+- Eligible Countries: The scholarship is available for UK citizens.

 - Entrance Requirements:

 - Applicants are also eligible for a studentship if they have been an ordinary resident in the UK for three years prior to the start of the studentship grant.

 - The applicant applies for a studentship to start in October 2018; they must have resided in the UK since October 2015.

 - If an applicant from an EU-country does not meet the residency requirements, they may apply for a “fees-only” studentship.
 These studentships will only pay the tuition fees for the studentship and will not pay a stipend.

 - The applicant is from an EU-country, these three years may include time spent studying however if the applicant is from outside the EU (international), these three years cannot include time spent studying at a Higher Education institution.